StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 Parameters:

 - `field_name`: The name of the field to be added or removed.
-This can be a simple field name, indicating a top-dimension field, or a Column Access Path, representing a nested field, for example, `lv1_k1.lv2_k2.new_field_name`.
+This can be a simple field name, indicating a top-dimension field, for example, `new_field_name`, or a Column Access Path, representing a nested field, for example, `lv1_k1.lv2_k2.new_field_name`.
 - `prior_field_name`: The field preceding the newly added field.
 Used in conjunction with the AFTER keyword to specify the order of the new field.
 You do not need to specify this parameter if the FIRST keyword is used, indicating the new field should be the first field.
 The dimension of `prior_field_name` is determined by `field_name` and does not need to be specified explicitly.

 For more usage instructions, see [Example - Column -14](#column).